splunk/public-o11y-docs/slo/create-slo.rst

         - Enter the target you want to set for this SLO.
       * - Compliance window
         - Select a compliance window for this SLO from the dropdown menu.
-      * - Rollup
-        - * Select :guilabel:`Entire compliance window` if you want to measure the SLO target for the whole period of the compliance window.
-          * Select :guilabel:`Per minute windows` if you want to measure the SLO target for each minute in the defined compliance window.

 #.
 Set up alerting for your SLO.
 You can subscribe to get notifications for the following alerts: